AndreLimaJordao/Caitsidhe-V-SoC/README.md

 - Why "Caitsidhe-V"?
   - Caitsidhe (Cat-Sith) is a fairy creature from Scottish and Irish mythology, how I got that far?
 I don't know, I just liked the name and the cat reference.
   - The "V" stands for RISC-V, the architecture being implemented.
-SoC = System made by Cats.
+SoC = System made by good O'Cats.
 - Why I am doing this?
-  - Because I had nothing better to do and somehow I almost got reproved in my Computer Architecture class.
+  - Because I had nothing better to do and somehow I almost failed in my Computer Architecture class.
   - Also...
 I have a big interest in Verilog, FPGAs and Embedded Systems.
 I... just can't get enough of hardware stuff.
 - What is the purpose of this project?
-  - Did you tried making your own peripheral in QEMU?
+  - Did you try making your own peripheral in QEMU?
 Me neither... but I know it is bad...
   - Also...
 Caithsidhe-V is, primarily, a tool for developing peripherals and hardware accelerators in a more "hardware-like" environment.
   - It can also be used as a learning tool for understanding RISC-V architecture and SoC design.
 - Is this project production-ready?